bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-16-proposition.md

 As Hillcoat keeps stressing, the late 19th century in Australia was a violent period – and _The Proposition_ is a violent film.
 ‘It’s really fucking violent!’
 Hillcoat says.
 ‘The violence is brutal and very real but it’s buried in the thrust of the story, which is why a lot of people don’t have a problem with it.’
 **John Hillcoat and Nick Cave interviewed by Nick Roddick, _Sight & Sound_, March 2006**

-<![endif]-->
+<br><br>

 **THE PROPOSITION**
 _Director_: John Hillcoat
 _©_: Surefire 3 Film Production LLP
-_©/With the participation of/Co-financed by_:
-Pacific Film and Television Commission
+_©/With the participation of/Co-financed by_:  Pacific Film and Television Commission
 _©_: UK Film Council
 _Production Company_: Sure Fire Films
-_Co-production Companies_: Autonomous,

-Jackie O Productions
+_Co-production Companies_: Autonomous, Jackie O Productions
 _In association with_: Pictures in Paradise
 _With the participation of_: The Film Consortium
-_Developed/Made with the assistance of_:
-The National Lottery through UK Film Council Premiere Fund
+_Developed/Made with the assistance of_:  The National Lottery through UK Film Council Premiere Fund
-_Executive Producers_: Robert Jones, Chris Auty, Norman Humphrey, James Atherton,
-Michael Henry, Sara Giles, Michael Hamlyn
+_Executive Producers_: Robert Jones, Chris Auty, Norman Humphrey, James Atherton,  Michael Henry, Sara Giles, Michael Hamlyn
-_Producers_: Chiara Menage, Cat Villiers,
-Chris Brown, Jackie O’Sullivan
+_Producers_: Chiara Menage, Cat Villiers,  Chris Brown, Jackie O’Sullivan
 _Line Producer_: Gina Black
 _Associate Producer (Australia)_: Pam Collis
 _Associate Producer (UK)_: Christopher Simon
-_For UKFC: Production Executive_: Brock Norman Brock; _Head of Business Affairs_: Will Evans;
-_Head of Production Finance_: Vince Holden;
-_Head of Physical Production_: Fiona Morham;
-_Head of Development_: Jenny Borgars
+_For UKFC: Production Executive_: Brock Norman Brock; _Head of Business Affairs_: Will Evans;  _Head of Production Finance_: Vince Holden;  _Head of Physical Production_: Fiona Morham;  _Head of Development_: Jenny Borgars
-_For The Film Consortium: Head of Production_:
-Neil Peplow; _Business Affairs_: Andy Ordonez
+_For The Film Consortium: Head of Production_:  Neil Peplow; _Business Affairs_: Andy Ordonez
-_For Pacific Film and Television Commission_:
-Robin James, Henry Tefay, Paul O’Kane,
+_For Pacific Film and Television Commission_:  Robin James, Henry Tefay, Paul O’Kane, Ian Dennis

-Ian Dennis
 _Production Manager (UK)_: Libby Mourant
-_Production Co-ordinators_:
-Jennifer Des Champs, Nicki Ellis
+_Production Co-ordinators_:  Jennifer Des Champs, Nicki Ellis
 _Financial Controller_: Sophie Siomos
 _Location Manager_: Tony Clarke
 _Indigenous Co-ordinator_: Pearl Eatts